scalar-labs/scalardb/docs/api-guide.md

 #### Delete operation

 `Delete` is an operation to delete a record specified by a primary key.
-Note that when you delete a record you need to read it using `Get` or `Scan` before `Delete` operation.
+Note that when you delete a record, you need to read it using a `Get` or a `Scan` before a `Delete` operation.

 You need to create a Delete object first, and then you can execute it with the `transaction.delete()` method as follows: